johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 $$$$ https://www.sciencedirect.com/science/article/pii/S0960982217312459?via%3Dihub ### Remapped data need to be uplaoded somewhere

 WARNING: The following few steps download a couple of large files.
-The minimum disk space that will be required is XX GB If you have the disk space, proceed as bellow.
+The minimum disk space that will be required is 270 GB If you have the disk space, proceed as bellow.
 If not you can move straight to Module 3.

-First we will download 9 modern human individuals from the 1000 genomes project.
+We will first download 9 modern human individuals from the 1000 genomes project.
 The links for the samples are located in ```GitHub_Tutorial\1KG_Samples.txt ``` and you can download them using this loop:

 ```bash